 Recognition of prior learning

 This process involves scrutinizing the existing knowledge and skills through available evidence such as certificates, accreditations or practical demonstrations.
 These skills are then compared with the required standards either in the industry or by the company.
+Read more about reimbursement plan funded by your employer.

 The company can identify the skills that may be lacking or not up to standard using this method.
 The method may also be used to select members who may be trained on a different area in which the company has interest.